A detailed look at the debate regarding the safety of microwave ovens which has raged for decades.

 5. Microwaves can create severe health issues.

-Though the merits of Dr. Mercola’s writings are fodder for a different article, it’s safe to say his views are controversial and highly disputed.
-And not only in regard to microwave ovens, but with such claims that HIV isn’t the cause of AIDS.
+Though the merits of Dr. Mercola’s writings are fodder for a different article, it is safe to say his views are controversial and highly disputed.
+And not only in regard to microwave ovens, but also with such claims that HIV isn’t the cause of AIDS.
 Many of his ideas are not widely accepted or proven by the medical community.

 Let’s take a look at this list of 5 reasons not to use a microwave.